da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

     2014_10_01+12_12+a/subfolder/1.jpg
     2014_10_01+12_12+b/subfolder/1.tif

 both share the document name "subfolder/1".
 The system treats them as one logical document.
 The file "1.tif" is treated as the successor of "1.jpg", independently of its origin, which can be either by modification, conversion or a delta by a user.
+For this system to work properly it is important that only one DAFile with a certain document name exists inside a representation.